Your Official Guide to Picking the Best Dog Breed for You

 Golden Retrievers make good service dogs

 The epitome of the family dog, Golden Retrievers are beautiful and friendly, this intelligent breed is frequently trained as service dogs.
 Goldens do well with children and are great house dogs, but their long coat does need frequent brushing to avoid matting and help with shedding.
 Golden Retrievers are also prone to hip and knee injuries as well as heart disease and GDV.
+Before you bring your pup home, make sure you have everything on this new puppy checklist.

 Border Collies are high energy